 A College Credit Certificate consists of a program of instruction of less than sixty (60) credits of college-level courses, which is part of an AS or AAS degree program and prepares students for entry into employment (Rule 6A-14.030, F.A.C.).
 This AS degree program includes the following College Credit Certificates:

-Educational Assisting (0713150100) - 15 credit hours Library Technical Assistant (0725030101) - 30 credit hours
+Educational Assisting (0713150100) - 15 credit hours

 Standards for the above certificate programs are contained in separate curriculum frameworks.